 This paper describes a nonparametric hierarchical Bayesian framework to information filtering.
 In the framework, each user is modelled by a parametric content-based profile model, whose parameters θ are generated from a common prior distribution $p(\theta)$, which is shared by all the users.
-Then the model essentially allows different models to inherit knowledge from each other.
+Then the model allows different models to inherit knowledge from each other.
 We adopt a nonparametric form for the common prior, which is generated from a Dirichlet process (i.e. the hyper prior).
 We have shown that this nonparametric Bayesian treatment offers great advantages, including (1) flexible modelling ability and (2) meaningful insights into the problem.
 The hyper prior reflects the prior knowledge that users are related.
 We derive effective ways to learn the model from data.
 The resultant formulism is generally applicable to a wide range of probabilistic profiling models.
-The connections of this work to other related work are also clarified.
+The connections of this work to other related approaches are also clarified.
 Many independently proposed methods can now be interpreted from a unified view.
-Our empirical study initially demonstrates the excellent performance of this work.
+Our empirical study demonstrates the excellent performance of our approaches.

 Nonparametric Bayesian modelling has a long tradition in statistics and was recently introduced into the machine learning community.
 Its applications to information retrieval, like text modelling, document clustering, and user grouping, is still at the earliest stage.
-One recent related work is the hierarchical topic models proposed by Blei et al.[5], which applies Dirichlet process using MCMC to cluster documents by using MCMC.
-It has been known that hierarchical modelling using Dirichlet process with MCMC can discover the clustering structure of data and naturally find the number of clusters [8, 17], while conventional clustering methods suffer from deciding the number of clusters.
+One recent related approach is the hierarchical topic model proposed by Blei et al. [5], which applies Dirichlet process using MCMC to cluster documents by using MCMC.
+Hierarchical modelling using Dirichlet process with MCMC can discover the clustering structure of data and naturally finds the number of clusters [8, 17], while optimizing the number of clusters in most other clustering methods is a technically difficult problem.
 Our current work aimed at realizing efficient learning and prediction based on an EM algorithm.
-However, as part of future work, it would also be interesting to implement the full MCMC solution to find groups of related users.
+However, as part of future work, it would also be interesting to implement the full MCMC solution to discover groups of related users.